Every business is different

 Silly, funny, joke website – flush your cares away!

-A bathroom inspired palette, a quirky avatar and a very simple 5 page website with emails – completed and live in under a week.
+A bathroom inspired palette, a quirky mascot, and a very simple 5 page website with emails – completed and live in under a week.

 Every website tells a story…